 File picker

-Using the file picker, developers can let users browse through and open or save local files, even in locations that may not be programmatically available to the app.
+Using the file picker, developers can let users browse through and open or save local files, even in locations that might not be programmatically available to the app.

 Windows adapts to your location

 Windows 8 provides a PC's location data to developers through the Windows runtime and through Internet Explorer.
 This data lets developers enhance apps with the user's location.
 The app must first request the user's location and receive permission from the user before the app or website can use the location data.